smadesh2/Industry-and-Competitor-Analysis-of-Frontier-Airlines/README.md

 # Industry-and-Competitor-Analysis-of-Frontier-Airlines

-## Objective
+• Objective: Conduct a competitive analysis of Frontier Airlines on Tableau based on different metrics used for measuring on-time performance.

-Conducting a competitive analysis of Frontier Airlines based on different metrics for measuring on-time performance on Tableau.
+• Description: This project was executed as a part of IDS 566: Business Data Visualization.
+An analysis of the American aviation industry as a whole was carried out based on the on-time performances of the flights for the year 2021.
+Visualizations were made to find expansion opportunities for Frontier Airlines.
+To increase Frontier's revenue, an analysis was conducted of its top 10 routes with its competitors.

-## Results
+• Results:
-Based on different on-time performance indicators, Frontier and United Airlines are compared with regard to Denver, the hub of Frontier Airlines.
+Based on different on-time performance indicators, Frontier's competitor was identified to be United Airlines when compared with regards to Denver, which is the the hub of Frontier Airlines.
+An analysis suggesting the steps that Frontier Airlines could take to imporve it's presence and performance in Denver was delivered through Tableau.